LiskArchive/lisk-legacy-docs/introduction.md

 ### Controller

-The controller is a parent process, that is responsible for managing every user interaction with each [component](#components) and [module](#modules) of the framework.
-E.g. restarting the node, starting a snapshot process, etc.

-The controller is responsible for initialization of the infrastructure-level components.
+The controller is responsible for initialization the communication bus and any other dependencies required to load the modules.
-The controller also initializes each module separately.
 If any module is configured to load as a child process, then it is the controller's responsibility to do so.
-The controller defines a set of events, that each component can subscribe to:
+The controller defines a set of events, that each component can subscribe to.

 The following events and actions are available for all enabled modules and are at the same time accessible by all enabled modules.